 For this untraditional voice identification test, I used various songs performed and recorded before and after 1966 that feature the voice of Sir Paul McCartney.
 I was asked to compare songs from both of these time frames (pre and post-1966) to determine if the current Sir Paul McCartney is the same person as the pre-Paul is Dead Paul McCartney.
 Below is a report that I prepared for Mr. Dubay as a result of my testing.

 Dear Mr. DuBay,

 I am an audio and video forensic expert and have been practicing for over 30 years.
 I have testified in several courts (See updated CV attached) throughout the United States and worked on various international cases.
-My forensic practices for audio investigation include digital and analogue audio authentication, restoration and voice identification.
-As a video forensic expert, my practices include video authentication, restoration and identification.
+My forensic practices for audio investigation include digital and analog audio authentication, restoration, and voice identification.
+As a video forensic expert, my practices include video authentication, restoration, and identification.